-- Who are the people, and what are the resources in your school community that can help achieve the goals established in your FoodCorps Menu & Action Plan? - What information is necessary to easily access those resources? (e.g., What is a key contact's preferred method of communication?) - What other reflections or tips will be useful for an incoming service member?
+- Who are the people, and what are the resources in your school or district community that can help achieve the goals established in your FoodCorps Service Member Action Plan? - What information is necessary to easily access those resources? (e.g., What is a key contact's preferred method of communication?) - What other reflections or tips will be useful for an incoming service member? - What do you wish you had known about your service community when you first arrived? - What projects have you started that the next service member (or the service community) could focus on next year? - What successes do you want to celebrate?

-School information
+School or District information

-- · School name and address - · School policies, including safety procedures - Contact sheet for key people and partners, including teachers, administrators, volunteers, and staff - · Classes taught, sequence of lessons - · Cafeteria programming - · After-school programming - Schoolwide events and service-member involvement - Fundraising activities, lead contacts, and approximate value of proceeds earned
+- · School or District name and address - School or district policies, including safety procedures - Contact sheet for key people and partners, including teachers, FNS staff, administrators, volunteers, and staff - Classes taught, sequence of lessons (Food Education Service Members) - School Meal Culture and cafeteria programming - Taste Tests (School Nutrition Service Members - Sources for Harvest of the Month (School Nutrition Service Members) - · After-school programming - Schoolwide events and service-member involvement - Fundraising activities, lead contacts, and approximate value of proceeds earned